sg893052/sonic-buildimage/L2/SONiC Layer 2 Forwarding Enhancements-FDS.md

 **Data structure changes**

  1. Verify that FDB internal map is updated properly when a FDB entry is added/deleted in hardware or when a static FDB entry is added/deleted.

  2. Verify that SAI Object ID to port/VLAN name mapping table is updated properly when a port/port-channel or VLAN is added/removed

 **FDB flush**

  3. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when a port/portchannel operational state goes down.

  4. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when a port/portchannel admin state goes down.

  5. Verify that FDB entries are added back properly when the port comes back operationally up.

  6. Verify that both static and dynamic fdb entries are flushed in hardware, orchagent data structure, STATE_DB and ASIC_DB when a port is removed from VLAN.

  7. Verify that the flushed static FDB entries are stored in saved FDB in orchagent.

  8. Verify that FDB entries are added back properly when the port is added back to the vlan.

  9. Verify that dynamic fdb entries are flushed in hardware, orchagent data structure and other DBs when 'sonic-clear fdb all" command is issued.

  10. Verify that dynamic fdb entries on a port are flushed in hardware, orchagent data structure and other DBs when 'sonic-clear fdb port" command is issued.

  11. Verify that dynamic fdb entries on a VLAN are flushed in hardware, orchagent data structure and other DBs when 'sonic-clear fdb vlan" command is issued.

  12. Verify that mac are learnt properly again after flush due to 'sonic-clear' command.

  13. Send traffic from same MAC, VLAN to a different port and verify that mac is updated in hardware, ASIC_DB, STATE_DB and orchagent data structure.

 **FDB Aging time configuration**

  14. Set FDB aging time from CLI and verify that FDB entries age out after that interval.

  15. Verify that FDB aging time takes effect after configuration is saved and switch is rebooted.

 **Static FDB entry configuration**

  16. Verify that Static FDB entry configured from CLI is added in hardware and all other DBs.

-18. Verify that if port is not member of VLAN, Static FDB entry is added in CONFIG_DB, APP_DB and saved FDB in orchagent.
+ 17. Verify that if port is not member of VLAN, Static FDB entry is added in CONFIG_DB, APP_DB and saved FDB in orchagent.

-19. Verify that Static FDB entry is effective after configuration is saved and switch is rebooted..
+ 18. Verify that Static FDB entry is effective after configuration is saved and switch is rebooted..

 **Warm restart**

-20. Verify that Aging time and static MAC configuration are re-applied after switch, swss docker, syncd and orchagent warm reboot.
+ 19. Verify that Aging time and static MAC configuration are re-applied after switch, swss docker, syncd and orchagent warm reboot.

-21. Verify that FDb entries are synchronized after Orchagent unplanned reboot if the reboot happens while FDB flush is in progress.
+ 20. Verify that FDb entries are synchronized after Orchagent unplanned reboot if the reboot happens while FDB flush is in progress.

 **Scale test**

-22. Verify 8K FDB entry learning.
+ 21. Verify 8K FDB entry learning.
 All entries should be added to various DBs, hardware and Orchagent data structure.

-23. Verify 8K FDB entry aging.
+ 22. Verify 8K FDB entry aging.
 All entries should be deleted from various DBs, hardware and Orchagent data structures.

-24. Verify 8K FDB entry flush per port, per VLAN and per port per VLAN.
+ 23. Verify 8K FDB entry flush per port, per VLAN and per port per VLAN.

-26. Learn 8K FDB entries on 4094 VLANs and verify the above cases.
+ 24. Learn 8K FDB entries on 4094 VLANs and verify the above cases.

 **VLAN Range:**

-27. Validate VLAN identifier in VLAN range commands.
+ 25. Validate VLAN identifier in VLAN range commands.
-28. Check log messages (when '-w' option is provided) for overlapping and non-existent VLANs provided in VLAN range commands.
+ 26. Check log messages (when '-w' option is provided) for overlapping and non-existent VLANs provided in VLAN range commands.
 Any conflicting configuration (for example: portchannel having an IP address configured being configured to participate in a VLAN) results in warning messages.
 Messages are grouped and displayed after the execution of the commands.
-29. Validate the port data provided in VLAN member range command.
+ 27. Validate the port data provided in VLAN member range command.
-30. Validate the traffic flow after the VLANs are created and member ports are added.
+ 28. Validate the traffic flow after the VLANs are created and member ports are added.
-31. Ensure the ports removed from the VLANs are excluded from the hardware by sending matching traffic flows.
+ 29. Ensure the ports removed from the VLANs are excluded from the hardware by sending matching traffic flows.
-32. Ensure the deletion of range of VLANs is successful.
+ 30. Ensure the deletion of range of VLANs is successful.
-33. Create a range of VLANs and save the configuration.
+ 31. Create a range of VLANs and save the configuration.
 Check for the existence of VLANs after reload operation.
-34. Remove few VLANs randomly after executing the command to create a range of VLANs.
+ 32. Remove few VLANs randomly after executing the command to create a range of VLANs.
 Check for the existence of the rest of the VLANs.

+**Negative UT cases:**

+ 33. Add static mac MAC1 with P1 and V1; create V1; Add P1 member of V1; check static mac is installed; remove P1 as member of V1; remove V1; remove MAC1
+ 34. Add mac address to a vlan which does not exist and later delete the mac address (operator typo errors and corrective action)
+ 35. Add mac address to an out of range vlan and later delete the mac address (operator typo errors and corrective action)
+ 36. Add mac address to an invalid port and later delete the mac address (operator typo errors and corrective action)
+ 37. Simulate mac learn event for a port which is not part of vlan (timing scenario between orchagent/syncd while updating ASIC-db).
+ 38. Simulate mac learn event for a vlan which does not exist (timing scenario between orchagent/syncd while updating ASIC-db).
+ 39. Simulate mac age event for a port which is not part of vlan (timing scenario between orchagent/syncd while updating ASIC-db).
+ 40. Simulate mac age event for a vlan which does not exist (timing scenario between orchagent/syncd while updating ASIC-db).
+ 41. Simulate mac age event for a mac address which does not exist (timing scenario between orchagent/syncd while updating ASIC-db).
+ 42. Simulate MAC_MOVE event for a bridgeport which does not exist (timing scenario between orchagent/syncd while updating ASIC-db).

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTU1NzM0MzYwNywtNjE4MzIyOCwxNzAzNj